-Scope and purpose of the processing of personal data, website access
+Scope and purpose of the processing of personal data

-When this website is accessed, the web browser used by the visitor automatically sends data to this website’s server and temporarily stores them in a logfile.
-The following data will be stored until automatic erasure, without further input by the user:
+When this website is accessed, the Internet browser used by the visitor automatically sends data to the server of this website and saves it for a limited period of time in a log file.
+Until automatically deleted, the following data is stored without further input by the visitor:

-- The IP address of the visitor’s device,
+- IP address of the visitor’s end device,

-- The name and URL of the page accessed by the visitor,
+- Name and URL of the page accessed by the visitor,

-- The website from which the visitor accesses this website (“referrer URL”)
+- Website from which the visitor accesses the website (so-called referrer URL),

-- The browser and operating system of the visitor’s device, as well as the name and access provider used by the visitor.
+- Browser and operating system of the visitor’s end device and the name of the access provider used by the visitor.

-- Rapidly establishing the connection to the website
+- establishing a connection to the website quickly,

-This processing is explicitly not carried out for the purpose of gaining knowledge about the individual visiting the website.
+This processing is expressly not carried out for the purpose of gaining knowledge about the person visiting the website.

 Disclosure of data